MV Asama Maru: Military career

-Asama Maru was placed back in served as a troopship and transport, shuttling men and supplies from Japan to various points in Southeast Asia.
+Asama Maru was placed back in service as a troopship and transport, shuttling men and supplies from Japan to various points in Southeast Asia.
 On 10 October, she was assigned to carry 1000 Allied prisoners of war from Makassar to Nagasaki.
 This was the first of several voyages to transport Allied prisoners, which would later earn Asama Maru the epithet of "hell ship."
 In February 1943, Asama Maru was fitted with a hydrophone and rack for 16 depth charges.
 She narrowly escaped four torpedoes fired at her by on 10 March off of Takao (now Kaohsiung), but was alerted in time by her hydrophone operator and was able to take evasive action.

 On 23 February 1944, she was slightly damaged in an attack by in the South China Sea 20 mi east of Formosa.
 The oiler was sunk by Grayback in the same attack.

 In October 1944, Asama Maru was one of the ships in a major convoy transporting elements of the Imperial Japanese Army’s 1st Division from China to the Philippines.
 Despite constant attacks by American submarines and aircraft, over 12,000 men were successfully sent to reinforce the Japanese garrison at Luzon prior to the American landings.
 On the return voyage from Manila to Takao, Asama Maru embarked 1,383 military and civilian personnel, including survivors of sunken merchant vessels, as well as 170 tons of scrap iron, 80 tons of hemp, 80 tons of raw rubber and other supplies.
 On 1 November, the convoy was attacked in the Bashi Channel by in the South China Sea 100 mi south of the island of Pratas.
 Asama Maru was torpedoed twice in the starboard side, hitting both the main and the auxiliary engine rooms.
 A few minutes later, two more torpedoes in the starboard side exploded to flood the No.3 and No.4 holds.
 Asama Maru sank stern first less than ten minutes later.
 Survivors rescued included 103 men from her 201-man crew and 1028 of her 1383 passengers.